arcpac/arcpac/README.md

 ## About me

-I’m a software developer with **7 years of experience** building and supporting web applications end-to-end, from UI development to backend services, API integration, and database-backed workflows.
-I care deeply about writing **secure, maintainable code**, improving developer experience, and shipping reliable features that hold up in production.
+Software Developer with **7 years of experience**.
+I work primarily with **NextJs** and **NodeJs**.
+I specialise in AI integration, and secure AuthN/AuthZ workflows.
+I also bring hands-on experience with **Git CI/CD, Docker, and deployment workflows** to support reliable delivery and maintainable production systems.

 - 🔐 I enjoy building **secure AuthN/AuthZ workflows** (JWT, refresh tokens, session handling, access control, protected routes)
 - 🤖 I like working on **AI integration**, including OpenAI-powered features and practical LLM use cases inside web applications
-- 🧩 I enjoy turning messy requirements into clean, scalable backend workflows
 - 🛠️ I’m happiest when improving DX, stability, and long-term maintainability across the stack

 ---